Another One Bites The Dust:

 - If you have any claims to make, please keep ALL RECEIPTS properly and for MEDICAL CLAIMS (get doctors to write a note to state for insurance claims, with their letterhead and stamp)

-- Do not hesitate to call or drop a really simple email to check for claim status and usually it takes around 2 months to get processed.
+- Do not hesitate to call or drop a really simple email to check for claim status.
+It usually takes around 2 months to get processed.
 Here is an example below, which I had claimed recently for a dive trip where I had saw the doctor around 7 days after I got back to Singapore after I had some issue with my right eardrum.

-- They will usually make the claim via a cheque and you can simply just mail it in to get back the dollar value amount.
+- They will usually make the claim via a cheque.
+You can simply just mail it in to get back the dollar value amount.

 Important Things to note: